LibreCAD/docs/ref/fundamentals.rst

 .. actual image size 362px x 339px

-All angles in LibreCAD are measured in 360 degrees beginning from 0 degrees (the 3 o'clock position).
+While horizontal or vertical distances are always measure in the :ref:`specified unit <measurements>`, angles in LibreCAD are always measured in degrees, beginning from 0 degrees (the 3 o'clock position).
 Angles entered as a positive value are measured in an anti-clockwise direction.
 Angles entered as a negative value are measure in a clockwise direction.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst